 Remnant regional ecosystem vegetation in Queensland

-The report presents bioregional and subregional analysis of the extent of Queensland’s regional ecosystems pre-clearing and as remnant vegetation from 1997 to 2019.
+The report presents bioregional and subregional analysis of Queensland’s regional ecosystems pre-clearing extent and remnant vegetation extent at 14 points in time during the 24-year period from 1997 to 2021.
 The analysis includes the extent of clearing of remnant vegetation for individual regional ecosystems by tenure and several other themes.
 The rate of remnant vegetation clearing is also documented as hectares per year.

 The report provides essential regional ecosystem extent information and consolidated maps to support state and local government, natural resource management organisations, business and landholders in vegetation management, planning and development.